 PAL: It started executing.
 Oh, here it is, after a few runs we have an equity curve with only 6 negative quarters.
 This is amazing!

 Grandluckmeister: Nothing amazing here for those who understand statistics.
 It’s only amazing to those who have no concept of randomness.
 Look at that equity curve at the bottom: only 6 negative quarters in 31 years although this is a random result.
-If you have a sufficiently large population of fund managers, a few lucky ones will always emerge by virtue of randomness.
+If you have a sufficiently large population of fund managers, a few lucky ones will always emerge by randomness.
 I will not be surprised to see a random result with no negative quarters either.
 It’s just statistics.

 PAL: But there is a widespread notion that consistent returns require some edge.